heilandoo/geosoft-1-projekt-fischer_zerwas_heiland/README.md

     risklevel 1 -> 1-10 stations shared with an infected person<br/>
     risklevel 2 -> 11-20 stations shared with an infected person<br/>
     risklevel 3 -> more than 20 stations shared with an infected person.<br/>
+This scale is also shown on the webpage and marked as a question mark symbol.
    </p>

 <h2>Getting Started</h2>